What are Your Mobile Phone Network Options in New Zealand?

 For more information, see 8 Reasons to Choose a Prepay Phone Plan in New Zealand.

-Power Tip: Because free Wifi is quite hard to come by in New Zealand, we recommend getting a data-heavy plan if you plan on using the Internet on your phone.
+Power Tip: Because free Wifi is quite hard to come by in New Zealand, we recommend getting a data-heavy plan if you plan on using the Internet on your mobile phone.
 For more information, see How to get Internet and WiFi in New Zealand.

 More About Cellphone Networks in New Zealand